 Santorini: Iconic Greek Island Destination

-With its iconic volcanic cliffs and white-washed buildings, Santorini is a great place to get to know Greece.
+With its iconic volcanic cliffs and white-washed buildings, Santorini is a great way to get to know Greece.

-There are plenty of rental companies that can provide you with a scooter from different towns on the island, as well as many located in Karterados, which is 1 kilometer from Fira.
+There are plenty of rental companies that can provide you with a scooter from different towns on the island, as well as many located in Karterados, which is only a kilometer from Fira.

 These towns, which are built into the cliffs of the island, are treasures in and of themselves and are full of little cafes, shops and places of interest.
 Exploring this island by bike or scooter is amazing and the possibilities are limitless!